mclausen/mclausen.github.oldblog/_posts/2016-01-02-initiate-raven-and-setup-windsor-installers.md

 Castle Windsor have a neat feature called installers where we collect, register and configure our dependencies lifestyle.
 We can utilize installers to have a central place where initialize our connection to RavenDb.

 <br/>
 First thing we need is to tell Caste Windsor to look for installers in a given assemebly.
-We configured our container in `Global.axas`, so go ahead and add `Container.Install(FromAssembly.This());` just after we initialize our container.
+We configured our container in `global.asax`, so go ahead and add `Container.Install(FromAssembly.This());` just after we initialize our container.

 <br/>
 Next we need to create our RavenDb Installer like the example below.